Photo by Danielle Ezzo

 BOMB, contributor

-Burlington Contemporary, reviews contributor
+Burlington Contemporary, journal and reviews contributor

 CLOT Magazine, op-eds and reviews